itsmemelihdev/openclaw-memory-system/examples/sample-daily-log.md

 ### Decisions
 - Move AI Content Generator to Phase 3 by end of week
 - Test B2B and B2C segments in Q2
-- Use DALL-E for hero images, Midjourney for variations
+- Use DALL-E for hero images, not Midjourney
 - Implement content caching (Redis)
 - Document cost optimization for weekly report